01 of 06

 Citronella candles don’t need to come in those weird glass containers covered with that sad plastic netting.
 Clear glass mason jars are perfectly fine to use, so feel free to use whatever heatproof containers you want based on your porch decor.

-Also, there are a few things worth noting on some of the ingredients/equipment we recommend: While wax is sold in blocks, it’s much easier to melt down wax flakes instead.
-I always melt wax in an old pot that I use only for crafting purposes.
+Also, there are a few things worth noting on some of the ingredients/equipment we recommend: While the wax is sold in blocks, it’s much easier to melt down wax flakes instead.
 And finally, be sure to buy a pure citronella essential oil—synthetic or diluted versions won’t really help keep the bugs away.

 Continue to 3 of 6 below.